Arshiyan7/Data-Science/Data-Science/Scikit-Learn/README.md

 - When we decreased the number of principal components to just 10, the model’s accuracy dropped.
 - This happened because fewer components meant losing important variance in the data, resulting in the model having less information to learn from and therefore performing worse.

+## File 9: Model Evaluation with Metrics
+This file explores different **model evaluation metrics** to measure performance beyond just accuracy.

+- We used **precision**, **recall**, **F1-score**, and **ROC-AUC** to better understand model behavior.
+- We also visualized **confusion matrices** to see where models make correct and incorrect predictions.
+- These metrics are crucial for evaluating models, especially when dealing with imbalanced datasets.

+## File 10: Cross-Validation
+This file introduces **cross-validation**, a technique used to get a more reliable estimate of model performance.

+- We used **K-Fold Cross-Validation** to split data into multiple folds and train/test the model on each fold.
+- This helps in reducing bias and variance caused by a single train/test split.
+- Cross-validation ensures a more robust evaluation of the model before deployment.

+## File 11: Hyperparameter Tuning
+This file focuses on **hyperparameter optimization**, which helps improve model performance.

+- We practiced using **GridSearchCV** and **RandomizedSearchCV** to find the best hyperparameters for algorithms like KNN and Logistic Regression.
+- Hyperparameter tuning improves accuracy, reduces overfitting, and ensures we are using the best model configuration possible.

+## File 12: Pipelines
+This file introduces **pipelines**, which streamline the machine learning workflow.

+- We combined **data preprocessing** and **model training** steps into a single pipeline.
+- This makes our code cleaner, reduces chances of data leakage, and ensures consistent transformations during training and testing.
+- Pipelines make experimentation easier and reproducible, which is essential for real-world ML projects.

 ---

 ## Purpose